tanjir-mahabub/tanjir-mahabub/README.md

 <p align="left"> <a href="https://twitter.com/tanjir-mahabub" target="blank"><img src="https://img.shields.io/twitter/follow/tanjir-mahabub?logo=twitter&style=for-the-badge" alt="tanjir-mahabub" /></a> </p>

+I am a skilled and self-motivated web developer with over 5 years of experience in the field.
+Based in Chattogram, Bangladesh, he has demonstrated a strong aptitude for creating and implementing web applications using a variety of technologies, including HTML, CSS, JavaScript, PHP, and Python.
+His passion for web development and his drive for continuous learning have enabled him to deliver high-quality, responsive, and user-friendly websites and web applications throughout his career.

+In his role as a Senior Frontend Engineer at Softwrd Ltd in Dhaka, Bangladesh, since 2022, Tanjir has been actively involved in various aspects of web development.
+He has been responsible for designing and developing landing pages, working on the frontend of the company's main application, and conducting code refactoring to improve maintainability and performance.
+Additionally, his troubleshooting skills have proven invaluable in identifying and addressing technical challenges.

+Tanjir's expertise extends beyond the borders of his home country, as evidenced by his time as a Shopify Theme & App Developer at Aiva Labs Inc in Ontario, Canada, from 2021 to 2022.
+During this period, he specialized in Shopify theme development and app creation, contributing to the enhancement and optimization of Shopify-based online stores.
+His proficiency in troubleshooting ensured that he could effectively address issues that arose in the course of his work.

+Notably, Tanjir has also been an active participant in the freelance marketplace, specifically on platforms like Upwork.
+Since 2017, he has undertaken freelance web design and development projects, showcasing his ability to transform initial concepts into fully deployed websites.
+He has dabbled in WordPress theme and plugin development, using tools like wpbackery, Elementor, and Divi theme builder.
+Moreover, he has ventured into cutting-edge technologies like Next.js and React.js to create headless WordPress websites, demonstrating his adaptability to emerging trends in the industry.

+What sets Tanjir apart is his determination as a self-taught web developer.
+His journey is a testament to his dedication to honing his craft and staying abreast of industry developments.
+His ability to work both individually and as part of a team reflects his versatile nature and his knack for problem-solving.
+As a forward-looking and innovative professional, Tanjir Mahabub is poised to contribute his diverse skill set and knowledge to dynamic and pioneering organizations in the web development landscape.

 - 🌱 I’m currently learning **NestJs**

 - 👨‍💻 All of my projects are available at [https://tanjir-mahabub.dev/projects](https://tanjir-mahabub.dev/projects)